 Is an interview required for admission?

 Yes.
-Once all applications materials have been received by the Admissions Office,
+Once all application materials have been received by the Admissions Office, eligible

 Who should I contact for more information?